henryMacFyfeIV/PocketPoe/readme.md

 # Readme

 ## Description
-PocketPoe is a program for the [playdate console](https://play.date) that lets you read an assortment of short stories by author Edger Allan Poe.
+PocketPoe is a program for the [playdate console](https://play.date) that lets you read an assortment of short stories by author Edgar Allan Poe.

 ![Library view](./library.png)